-As disclosed in note 29 to the consolidated and separate financial statements, the corresponding figures for 30 June 2017 were restated as a result of errors discovered during the 2017-18 financial year, as well as municipal standard chart of accounts reclassification in the consolidated and separate financial statements of the Central Karoo District Municipality at, and for the year ended, 30 June 2018.
+11. As disclosed in note 29 to the financial statements, the corresponding figures for 30 June 2017 were restated as a result of errors discovered during the 2017-18 financial year, as well as municipal standard chart of accounts reclassification in the financial statements of the municipality at, and for the year ended, 30 June 2018.